(This year, of course, it's the third Saturday of November at 1 p.m.)

 "I think Tressel made the point from the time he was introduced at the Schottenstein Center with his '310 days' speech.
 He sent the message right there that this is going to be a high priority for us."

-Two years ago, Michigan cruised to a 35-21 in the historic 100th meeting between the two schools.
+Last year, Michigan cruised to a 35-21 in the historic 100th meeting between the two schools.
 Quarterback John Navarre threw for two touchdowns to Braylon Edwards, while Chris Perry rushed for two scores as well.
 The win gave UM an outright Big Ten title and the Rose Bowl berth.

 Carmen Ohio amidst the craziness of the 2002 celebration